-The revenue generated from operation of Thai-style restaurants increased by approximately HK\$25.2 million, or approximately 48.8%, from approximately HK\$51.7 million for the year ended 31 December 2016 to approximately HK\$77.0 million for the year ended 31 December 2017.
-Such increase was mainly due to a new Thai restaurant opened during the year.
+The revenue generated from operation of Vietnamese-style restaurants recorded a slight decrease of approximately HK\$1.9 million, or approximately 2.4%, from approximately HK\$80.6 million for the year ended 31 December 2017 to approximately HK\$78.7 million for the year ended 31 December 2018.
+The decrease in revenue was partially contributed by Petit An Nam in Yoho Mall due to a direct competition with a newly opened Vietnamese-style restaurant in the Yoho Mall during the year and the remaining decrease in revenue was contributed by our Causeway Bay restaurant as a result of the keen competitions with some newly opened Vietnamese restaurants commenced their business operations in the nearby locations.